Supervisory Director Independence

 governance practices.
 Each member of the Nominating, Governance and Corporate Responsibility Committee is independent as defined by

 the corporate governance standards of the NYSE.
-The Nominating, Governance and Corporate Responsibility Committee held one
+The Nominating, Governance and Corporate Responsibility Committee held two

 Supervisory Board Governance Actions